Great Bernera: History

 him the island in return for his services.

-Since 1962, the island had been owned by Robin de la Lanne-Mirrlees, a former Queen's Herald, who is recognised as Laird of Bernera.
+After 1962 the island was owned by Robin de la Lanne-Mirrlees, a former Queen's Herald, who was recognised as Laird of Bernera.
 He eventually inherited the title Prince of Coronata and died in 2012.
 His home Bernera Lodge was at Kirkibost.
 Bernera was inherited by his grandson, Cyran.
 The island's residents are seeking to buy the land from him.
+The Mirrlees family commissioned a flag recognised by the Lord Lyon King of Arms.

 Kirkibost / Circeabost

 In the southeast of the island is the first planned crofting township in the Outer Hebrides.
 It was created in 1805 by the regular allotting of individual crofts by the Earl of Seaforth's land surveyor, James Chapman.
 The tenants of this planned village were all evicted in 1823 and the publication of the first edition of the Ordnance Survey rather poignantly showed the deserted village and the original parallel croft boundaries.
 The village was resettled in 1878 and the original boundaries are still in use today.